The VIP groups

 Our Groups

 The group begins with a short free play session to enable the children and parents time to arrive and settle into the room.
-Each group follows a structure which is repeated every week, this supports the children to understand the routine.
+Each group follows a structure which is repeated every week, this supports the children to understand the routine and build their confidence.

 Our group sessions are delivered in 4 weeks blocks.
 Each block has a theme such as; festivals, weather, seasons, sensory play, colours, numbers, clothing, morning and bedtime routines, transport and messy play.